-5.1 Course Course classes will take place in a classroom having video-projector and laptop.
+5.1 Course Course classes will take place in a classroom with video-projector and computer.
 For synchronous online broadcasting & recording, high speed Internet connection is necessary.
-5.2 Seminary/ Laboratory/Project Laboratory classes will take place in a classroom having at least as many computers as the number of students Computers have Linux like operating system and the Cadence IC design software suite Software licenses for the Cadence software
+5.2 Seminary/ Laboratory/Project Laboratory classes will take place in a classroom having at least as many computers as the number of students Computers will have Linux like operating system and the Cadence IC design software suite.